IreneFlorez/feed-reader-testing/README.md

 ### Option 2 - Github pages

-You can view an online version of this project at....
+You can view an online version of this project at https://ireneflorez.github.io/feed-reader-testing/

 ### Option 3 - server